 The bubbles in sparkling wines act like millions of little magnifying glasses that highlight each aspect of the wine.
 Since these bubbles provide a textural element, and bottle-fermented wines also have texture from aging on yeast, additional texture from tannins usually come across as bitter, and the bubbles would exacerbate astringency.

-That’s why the pressing regiment for high-quality sparkling wine is crucial.
+That’s why the pressing regimen for high-quality sparkling wine is crucial.
 The very few red sparkling wines that exist, like sparkling Shiraz or Lambrusco, counteract bitterness with a little sweetness.
 The wine will still taste dry, but a touch (or sometimes more) of sugar will take the edge off.